bmeurant/technical-docs/software-architecture/system-design-patterns/cdn.md

 -   **Pros:** Easy to set up, and storage on the CDN is minimized as only requested content is cached.
 -   **Cons:** The first request for any new asset is slower.
 Can result in redundant traffic if content expires and is re-pulled before it has actually changed.
 -   **Best for:** Sites with a large volume of assets and high traffic, where it's impractical to push all content to the CDN proactively.
+This strategy is conceptually similar to the [[caching#1-cache-aside-lazy-loading|Cache-Aside (Lazy Loading)]] pattern used in application-level caching.

 ### 2. Push CDN